 - the victim of the crime gets reimbursed, by the defendant, for any damages he suffered.1

-Please note that for a civil compromise to even be available, an act must result in both criminal and civil liability.
+Please note that for this resoltuion to even be available, an act must result in both criminal and civil liability.

 In civil compromises, once an injured party is reimbursed for any losses or damages, the following events typically occur: